 - Increased susceptibility to illnesses such as pneumonia

 This is a challenging moment for caregivers and family members, who frequently must make care decisions while also coping with sadness and grief.
 Preserving a person's quality of life is critical for people who have end-stage dementia.
 Hospice care might be beneficial for families at this time.

-Hospice care is available at home, at hospice facilities, nursing homes, and hospitals, and frequently in assisted living or memory care communities.
-It focuses on ensuring the comfort of your loved one with dementia while also supporting the family.
+Hospice care is available at home, in hospice facilities, nursing homes, and hospitals, and frequently in assisted living or memory care communities.
+It focuses on ensuring the comfort of your loved one with dementia while supporting the family.

 If you wish to know how seniors cope with dementia, check out Senior Strong’s article for a brief overview of the sickness.

 Examples Of How To Write A Care Plan For Dementia

 Anyone looking for companion care jobs should know how to write a dementia care plan.
 These are samples of a dementia care plan that you can use for inspiration when creating one for your patient.
 For more examples, check out this website.